buncram/cram-soc/deps/bio/README.md

 FIFO events:

 The host can configure a watermark flags on every FIFO to trigger an event when the value is less than, equal to, and/or greater than the specified value. lt, eq, gt are a bit mask of statuses that are OR'd together to create the event.
-Each FIFO has two configurable event flags.
+Each FIFO has two configurable event flag channels, A and B, mapped in a bit vector like [3b, 3a, 2b, 2a, 1b, 1a, 0b, 0a] to the highest bits of the event aggregator.

 These events are combinable into four IRQ lines that go to the host system.
 The intention is that the IRQ lines should be routed to the MDMA block for automated refilling of FIFOs.